3762bhanu/3762bhanu/README.md

 - 👋 Hi, I’m Bhanu Prakash
 - 👀 I’m interested in Development & Coding
-- 🌱 I’m currently in Third year of B. Tech degree
+- 🌱 I’m currently in Final year of B. Tech degree
 - 📫 You can always reach me at my mail id

 <!---